webprogramming260/startup-example/README.md

 - **WebSocket** - As each user votes, their votes are broadcast to all other users.
 - **React** - Application ported to use the React web framework.

 ## HTML deliverable

+➡️ The following is an example of the required information for the `Startup HTML` deliverable

 For this deliverable I built out the structure of my application using HTML.